JohnKesko/Nativesharp/README.md

 # Nativesharp

-### A tiny shared library for macOS to interact with external windows at runtime
+### Tiny shared library for macOS to interact with external windows at runtime
 ##### Latest update: 2023-11-26

-#
-- Written in Objective-C

-At the moment, this is a tiny shared library (.dylib) that exposes normal things we like to do.
-The library uses macOS latest SDK and uses only the following headers:

 #### The library is under construction, so use at your own risk!